chainaccelerator/contribox-ref/README.md

 # contribox-ref
 PHP8 required (types)

-Generates the documentation files from the conf.json file into the "rendered" directory
+Generates the documentation files from the conf.json file into the "rendered" directory.

 API requests and responses are documented.